 To answer these questions, it’s important to understand the nature of addiction and recovery.
 Just like chronic conditions such as hypertension or diabetes, addiction is a lifelong diagnosis that needs constant management and vigilance.
 Recovery is the first step on a long journey your loved one will be on for the rest of their life, and it won’t always be a smooth one.

 Should You Be Worried If Your Loved One Relapses?

 It’s important to put relapse in context.
-Studies suggest that approximately half of all people who try to get sober return to drug use, and 70 to 90 percent have at least one moderate slip.1 Removing the drug is often the easiest part of recovery; changing ingrained habits and behavior is the true feat in the journey to getting and staying clean.
+Studies suggest that approximately half of all people who try to get sober return to drug use, and 70-90% have at least one moderate slip.1 Removing the drug is often the easiest part of recovery; changing ingrained habits and behavior is the true feat in the journey to getting and staying clean.

 Common Relapse Triggers: